 What’s your skincare routine like?
 Generally speaking, I like to keep my skincare routine simple, affordable, and effective (while always being mindful of my sensitive, often dry, skin).
 You can read about many of my favourite skincare products in this post.

 What colour lipstick do you use?
 My go-to, always within reach lipstick of choice is MAC’s Russian Red.
-I wear this shade at least 75% of the time, but sometimes I’ll mix things up and wear various shades of pink, coral, or wine/burgundy, too (in the case of the later, I adore MAC’s Diva).
+I wear this shade at least 75% of the time, but sometimes I’ll mix things up and wear various shades of pink, coral, or wine/burgundy, too (in the case of the later, I adore MAC’s Diva) and lately I've been crazy about MAC's Party Line as well, which is a beautiful dark rose pink colour.
+For more on some of my favourite lipsticks, see this post.

 What are your go-to products for a 1940s or 50s make-up look?
 A great make-up primer, black liquid eyeliner (the finer the point on the applicator, the better), black or dark brown mascara, finely milled face powder that matches your skin beautifully, red lipstick (there truly is a shade for everyone, it’s just a matter of determining if you look best in blue or orange based reds), and a subtly glossy red nail polish.